Home of Free Earth Festival: Halkidiki - Sithonia

-Halkidiki is a big region,East of Thessaloniki, with over 500 km of beautiful coastline, along with the "three-fingered" peninsula of Kassandra, Sithonia, and Athos, which often been called “Paradise on Earth"!
+Halkidiki is a big region,East of Thessaloniki with over 500 km of beautiful coastline along with the "three-fingered" peninsula of Kassandra, Sithonia and Athos which has often been called “A Paradise on Earth"!

-The Ancients knew the region as Flegra - the Place of Fire - because it was believed to be the place where an epic battleground, for the gift of fire, took place between the Olympian Gods and the Giants, the sons of Gaia (Earth).
+The region is extremely rich and diverse both naturally and historically.
+The Ancients knew the region as Flegra - the Place of Fire - because it was believed to be the place where an epic battleground for the gift of fire took place between the Olympian Gods and the Giants sons of Gaia (Earth).

-According to the myth,Kassandra got its name when one of the Giants, named Enceladus, the leader of all Giants, was crushed by Kassandra promontory, thrown by goddess Athena and was buried underneath.
-It is considered that Enceladus did not die at that time and every so often he tries to struggle out from under the weight of rocks causing earthquakes (the Greek word for the earthquake is Enceladus).
+According to the myth,Kassandra got its name when one of the Giants, named Enceladus, the leader of all Giants was crushed by Kassandra’s promontory thrown by goddess Athena and was buried underneath it.
+It is considered that Enceladus did not die that time and every so often he tries to struggle out from under the weight of rocks causing earthquakes (the Greek word for earthquake is Enceladus).

-All these myths are not unconnected with the geological phenomena, which are evident in Kassandra, like the subsidence in the center of the peninsula, and the sulfur springs at Agia Paraskevi.
-The myths are part of the effort throughout the centuries to explain the oddness of the ground.
+The second prong received its name from Sithon son of the sea god Poseidon.
+All these myths are connected with the geological phenomena which are evident in Kassandra like the subsidence in the centre of the peninsula and the sulphur springs of Agia Paraskevi.
+The myths are part of the effort throughout the centuries to explain the geological carving of the land.

-In addition, excavations at the Petralona Cave have shown traces of what is said to be the earliest known controlled fires, started by men around 900,000 years ago.
+In addition, excavations at the Petralona Cave have shown traces of what is said to be the earliest known controlled fires started by men around 900,000 years ago.

 The skulls found in the cave are thought to belong to natives who lived there some 750,000 years ago and suggests that humans populated Halkidiki in prehistoric times.